haroflow/clj-jokenpo/README.md

 **TODO**: Replicant / Nexus / Portfolio.

+Other details:
-Game logic in a shared .cljc file.
+- Game logic in a shared .cljc file.
-Frontend with shadow-cljs.
+- Frontend with shadow-cljs.
-Clojure Tests with lambdaisland/kaocha.
+- Clojure Tests with lambdaisland/kaocha.
-CLI uberjar build sample with tools.build.
+- CLI uberjar build sample with tools.build.

 *Disclaimer: I'm currently learning Clojure/ClojureScript, so these might not be good representations of the language and best practices.*